 The Morgan Library & Museum

-In November 1890, Santa Monica town trustees accepted a donation of 800 books, forming the foundation for what would grow into the Santa Monica Public Library.
+In 1890, Santa Monica town trustees accepted a donation of 800 books, forming the foundation for what would grow into the Santa Monica Public Library.
 The library started in two rooms in the Bank of Santa Monica building located at Third Street and Oregon Avenue, now known as Santa Monica Boulevard.
-From these modest beginnings, the library has grown to five locations with roughly 400,000 volumes in its catalog.
+From these modest beginnings, the library has grown to five locations with roughly 400,000 volumes in its catalogue.

 General Operating Support